angular/angular-ja/aio-ja/content/guide/inputs-outputs.md

 To transform an `Input` property from string to boolean to a child component while passing values from parent component. first import `booleanAttribute` and then decorate the property with `@Input({ transform: booleanAttribute })`, as in the following example.

-<code-example header="src/app/item-details-metadata/item-details-metadata.component.ts" path="inputs-outputs/src/app/item-details-metadata/item-details-metadata.component.ts" region="use-input-metadata-boolean-transform"></code-example>
+<code-example header="src/app/item-details-metadata.component.ts" path="inputs-outputs/src/app/item-details-metadata.component.ts" region="use-input-metadata-boolean-transform"></code-example>

 <code-example header="src/app/app.component.html" path="inputs-outputs/src/app/app.component.html" region="input-parent-metadata"></code-example>

-Similarly, you can use predefined functions from angular/core library to convert string to number as well, see `numberAttribute`.
+Similarly, you can use predefined functions from the `angular/core` library to convert string to number as well, see `numberAttribute`.

 <!-- links -->